yonileibowitz/Blog/index.md

 ## Other things I think you should know

-The posts below will include examples and practices which combine Kusto's rich query and management capabilities, providing you with real-life and proven-in-production methodologies, for making the most out of Kusto.
+The posts below includes examples and practices which combine Kusto's rich query and data management capabilities, providing you with real-life and proven-in-production methodologies, for making the most out of Kusto.

 #### Queries